Formatting Your Text#

 ### Title Text

 Heading level three.
-For novel documents, the header level indicates the start of a new scene.
-Scene numbers or scene separators can be inserted automatically when building the manuscript, so you can use the title field as a working title for your scenes if you wish.
+For novel documents, the level indicates the start of a new scene.
+Scene numbers or scene separators can be inserted automatically when building the manuscript, so you can use the title field as a working title for your scenes if you wish, but you must provide a minimal title.

 #### Title Text

 Heading level four.
-For novel documents, the header level indicates the start of a new section.
-Section titles can be replaced by separators or removed completely when building the manuscript.
+For novel documents, the level indicates the start of a new section.
+Section titles can be replaced by separators or ignored completely when building the manuscript.

-For headers level one and two, adding a !
+For headings level one through three, adding a !

 #!
 Title Text

-This tells the build tool that the level one heading is intended to be used for the novel’s main title, like for instance on the front page.
-When building the manuscript, this will use a different styling and will exclude the title from for instance a Table of Contents in Libre Office.
+This tells the build tool that the level one heading is intended to be used for the novel or notes folder’s main title, like for instance on the front page.
+When building the manuscript, this will use a different styling and will exclude the title from, for instance, a Table of Contents in Libre Office.

 ##!
 Title Text